travis-ci/docs-travis-ci-com/blog/_posts/2013-01-25-the-worker-gets-a-revamp.md

   3. [net-ssh-shell](https://github.com/mitchellh/net-ssh-shell/)

-VirtualBox was definitly at fault for the VM explosions, that was easy, but it was also a possible candidate for the VM stalls as we postulated that it was interferring with the SSH connection causing it to hang, or that the [network card might be causing issues](https://github.com/mitchellh/vagrant/issues/391).
+VirtualBox was definitely at fault for the VM explosions, that was easy, but it was also a possible candidate for the VM stalls as we postulated that it was interferring with the SSH connection causing it to hang, or that the [network card might be causing issues](https://github.com/mitchellh/vagrant/issues/391).

 SSH was also a logical explanation as maybe the connection was flickering and (maybe) net-ssh was trying to be forgiving when it should have just exploded and raised connection errors.